GodotVR/TiltFiveGodot4/README.md

 # TiltFiveGodot

-TiltFiveGodot is **GDNative** extension for the Godot engine to connect to the [Tilt Five](https://www.tiltfive.com/) system.
-It implements Godot's **ARVRinterface** and has GDNative class called TiltFiveManager for scripts to connect glasses and handle connection events.
+TiltFiveGodot is **GDExtension** for the Godot engine to connect to the [Tilt Five](https://www.tiltfive.com/) system.
+It extends Godot's **XRInterface** and has functions to connect glasses and signals for connection events.

+This extension is not ready for general use yet.
+It is incomplete and currently requires a custom build of Godot.

 ## Platforms